 Daughter cells are genetically unique

-Daughter cells each have a half a set of chromosomes (in humans, 23)
+Daughter cells each have half a set of chromosomes (in humans, 23)

 Memorizing terms and steps is not helpful for the AP exam.
 There is too much content to rely on rote memorization.
 The best way to prepare yourself for the exam is to understand the fundamentals behind each topic, and then see what connections you can make.
 The more variety incorporated into your practice, the easier the AP exam will be.

-- Draw: Drawing both processes out on paper is a good practice exercise to deepen your understanding of mitosis and meiosis.
-Don’t forget to label the phases, and write a brief description of what is occuring in each.
+Draw: Drawing both processes out on paper is a good practice exercise to deepen your understanding of mitosis and meiosis.
+Don’t forget to label the phases, and write a brief description of what is occurring in each.

-- Practice: Act out meiosis and mitosis using different colors of pipe cleaners as the DNA and string as the spindle.
-Read more about this activity.
+Practice: Act out meiosis and mitosis using different colors of pipe cleaners as the DNA and string as the spindle.